-Spend a morning in Tunjuk village, joining farmers in the fields, helping to collect coconuts and enjoying a traditional lunch.
+Spend a morning in Marga village, joining farmers in the fields, helping to collect coconuts and enjoying a traditional lunch.

 Bali Explorer - 8 Days / 7 Nights

-Arrive this afternoon at Ngurah Rai International Airport in Denpasar, be greeted by the local guide and receive a transfer to Candidasa, in the east of Bali.
+Arrive this afternoon at Ngurah Rai International Airport in Denpasar and be greeted by the local guide and receive a transfer to Candidasa, in the east of Bali.

 Overnight in Candidasa.

-Return to the hotel in Candidasa afterwards and spend the rest of the day at leisure.
+Return to the hotel in Candidasa where the remainder of today is at leisure.

 Overnight in Candidasa.

-Breakfast is served in the hotel and, after check out, meet with the driver and tour guide for the start of the day’s program.
+After breakfast at the hotel, check-out and meet with the driver and tour guide for the start of the day’s program.

 First, visit Besakih Temple, also known as the ‘Mother Temple’.
-Located on the western slopes of Mt Agung, Bali’s highest volcano (2,567m), Besakih is the largest and most important temple on the island.
-In addition to being beautiful, it’s one of the best places in Bali to see traditional culture play out due to its religious importance.
+Located on the western slopes of Mount Agung, Bali’s highest volcano (2,567m), Besakih is the largest and most important temple on the island.
+In addition to being beautiful, it’s one of the best places in Bali to see traditional culture and religious practices.

-After seeing the Besakih Temple highlights, continue driving inland.
-After arriving in Kintamani, stop for lunch at a local restaurant and spectacular views over Lake Batur and its volcano, Mt Batur.
-Although Mt Batur (1412m) is not the highest volcano in Bali, it is the most active, and is surrounded by an impressive caldera overlooking the lake.
+After seeing the Besakih Temple, continue driving inland.
+After arriving in Kintamani, stop for lunch at a local restaurant with spectacular views over Lake Batur and Mount Batur.
+Mount Batur is the most active and surrounded by an impressive caldera overlooking the lake.